erajasekar/blog/src/documents/2014/08/turning-adversity-into-opportunity.html.md

 tags: [book, happiness]
 ---

-The book [Happiness Advantage](http://www.amazon.com/Happiness-Advantage-Principles-Psychology-Performance-ebook/dp/B003F3PMYI) suggests the trick to turn adversity into opportunity is realize that there always exists a path that leads us from failure or setback to a place where we are even stronger and more capable than before the fall.
+The book [Happiness Advantage](http://www.amazon.com/Happiness-Advantage-Principles-Psychology-Performance-ebook/dp/B003F3PMYI) suggests the trick to turn adversity into opportunity is to realize that there always exists a path that leads us from failure or setback to a place where we are even stronger and more capable than before the fall.

 Tal Ben-Shahar say that,